Fractured Magic: Chapter Twenty-Five

 “What!
 Mr. Hallisey, I’m in a full suit.
 I can’t—”

-“Why don’t you have to wear your suit?”
+“Why don’t you have to wear your suit, then?”

 “Because I already know how to fight,” Roman pointed out.
 Gareth couldn’t argue with that.
 “Earlier, you charged into that alley without a thought.
 Were you going to fight seasoned mercenaries bare-handed?
 If so, you’re more powerful than I thought.
 Maybe I needn’t go to this effort.”